DrOgres/electric-state/README.md

 - Reducing a Neurocaster attribute to a 0 on a pushed roll makes that item broken, reduces the PC's hope to 0 and shows a message to that effect
 - Add check to see if character is at 0 health or 0 hope and stop rolls if they are
 - Added check to see if a vehicle is wrecked before a Maneuverability roll
-- Added a check to see if a Neurocaster is busted before we roll any of it's funcitons
+- Added a check to see if a Neurocaster is busted before we roll any of it's functions
 - Added checks for drones, to see if drone or neurocaster is busted
 - Fix: hope and health cannot be reduced below 0 now
 - Added cash field to the Gear tab of PC sheet